Israel and Hamas agree to extend truce for two more days, and to free more hostages and prisoners

 The freed hostages have mostly stayed out of the public eye, but details of their captivity have started to trickle out.

-Merav Raviv, whose three relatives were released Friday, said they had been fed irregularly and lost weight.
+Merav Raviv, who is related to three hostages released Friday, said they had been fed irregularly and lost weight.
 One reported eating mainly bread and rice and sleeping on a makeshift bed of chairs pushed together.
 Hostages sometimes had to wait for hours to use the bathroom, she said.

 In Washington, White House National Security Council spokesman John Kirby welcomed the extension of the truce.

-Note: This story was first published on Nov.
-27, 2023.
-It was updated on Nov.
-29, 2023, to correct the total number of hostages released from Gaza since a cease-fire began.